The Line Between Anxiety and Depression

 People who experience an anxiety disorder often experience depression as a secondary condition.
-That is, if you are experiencing panic attacks, for instance, then it would be logical that the huge physical and emotional impact of this ongoing experience is going to effect you, and you may develop depression.
+That is, if you are experiencing panic attacks, for instance, then it would be logical that the huge physical and emotional impact of this ongoing experience is going to affect you, and you may develop depression.
 When we live in a cramped cage of fear and anxiety, our system will react to the loss of personal freedom.
 In our research on Treatment Needs for Anxiety Disorders, 53.7% of people reported they also experienced major depression as a secondary condition.
-When asked whether they felt this depression was as a result of having an anxiety disorder, they all responded "Yes."
+When asked whether they felt this depression was a result of having an anxiety disorder, they all responded "Yes."

 Other theories believe they are different parts of a single disorder.
-Still others believe they are distinct disorders, but overlapping.
-The DSM-V includes a formal definition of "Mixed Features" specifiers for patients with depression who have at least three symptoms of mania but do not meet criteria for bipolar disorder and severity ratings for anxiety.
+Still, others believe they are distinct disorders, but overlapping.
+The DSM-V includes a formal definition of "Mixed Features" specifiers for patients with depression who have at least three symptoms of mania but do not meet the criteria for bipolar disorder and severity ratings for anxiety.

 So when a person presents to a doctor with symptoms of depression and anxiety, what is the diagnosis?
 The coin can flip either way.
-In the case of panic disorder (the root cause is the spontaneous panic attacks), obsessive compulsive disorder (OCD), social anxiety and posttraumatic stress disorder - the diagnosis seems clear.
-It is the anxiety disorder which is primary.
+In the case of panic disorder (the root cause is spontaneous panic attacks), obsessive compulsive disorder (OCD), social anxiety, and posttraumatic stress disorder - the diagnosis seems clear.
+It is the anxiety disorder that is primary.